-Releases the flow definition myflow, which is owned by the current user, from hold.
+Releases the flow definition myflow, which is owned by the current user, from hold. jrelease -u "user01" payupdt jhold jremove removes a previously submitted flow definition from Process Manager.

-'''

-jrelease -u "user01" payupdt

-'''

 Releases the flow definition payupdt, which is owned by user01, from hold.